YannickDot/biohacking/README.md

 - immutable by design
 - ...

 ...
-NOPE it's not a library.
+NOPE it's not a software library.

 ### Installation
 ```sh